GOOD NEWS WORTH A SECOND LOOK

-PHOENIX, Ariz. – Nearly 40 years after his death, acting legend Steve McQueen is still often referred to as the "King of Cool."
+PHOENIX, Ariz. – More than 40 years after his death, acting legend Steve McQueen is still often referred to as the "King of Cool."
+His style and movies have proved to be timeless hits in each generation, but one story about McQueen slipped through the cracks – his salvation.

 His rags-to-riches life story still fascinates fans, new and old.
 But one chapter of that story is rarely shared.
-And that is his journey to faith.
+For those who may not have heard, there's a powerful film about his life and what finally led him to choose Christ.

 McQueen overcame many hardships to become the Hollywood "boy wonder" of the 1960s and 1970s.

-Greg Laurie, pastor of Harvest Christian Fellowship in Riverside, California – and a lifelong Steve McQueen fan – talked about the actor's childhood in a recent interview with CBN News.
+Greg Laurie, pastor of Harvest Christian Fellowship in Riverside, California – and a lifelong Steve McQueen fan – talked about the actor's childhood in an interview with CBN News a few years ago.

 An American Icon